Things to do in the Peak District

 Castleton and Peverill Castle

 Chatsworth House needs little introduction, having featured in many TV documentaries and films, the most famous of which are of course, two well-known dramatic productions of Jane Austen’s Pride & Prejudice.
 Chatsworth and the nearby village of Edensor are well worth a visit if you like enchanting interiors, impressive architecture and landscaped gardens on an epic scale.
 There is also a real farmyard experience and a superb adventure playground, set on the edge of woods behind the house.
-Entry to wither of these is separate from the main attraction, which is of course the house and gardens.
-There is also a magnificent stable block housing a restaurant and shops, and you don’t have to pay anything other than the standard parking charge to access these if you are driving in.
+Entry to either of these is separate from the main attraction, which is of course the house and gardens.
+The magnificent stable block next to the main house contains a restaurant and shops, and you don’t have to pay anything other than the standard parking charge to access these if you are driving in.